-Website hosting is crucial to create a website but among the different varieties of hosting, WordPress hosting and Linux hosting remain a popular choice to the majority of users globally.
+Website hosting is crucial to creating a website but among the different varieties of hosting, WordPress hosting and Linux hosting remain a popular choice to the majority of users globally.

 What Is WordPress Hosting?